top of page

 Glazed Purple Stripes - Sweet, balanced flavor that is first to harvest in many regions.
 Excels in very cold regions with short growing season.
 This dainty plant would be a good option for container growers.
 Eaten raw it is sweet with a medium heat; stir fried or sauté it is mild with a robust garlic flavor; roasting intensifies the sweetness and mellows the heat.
 Early to harvest but also a short shelf life, store 4-6 months.

-Loves a cold winter followed by a cool growing season; not tolerant of heat or drought.
+Loves a cold winter followed by a cool growing season; not tolerant of extreme heat or drought.

 We offer 3 Glazed Purple Stripes: